 Most cataract surgeries are elective surgeries and that is good news for the patient.
 There is no need to wait until your eyesight is very poor.
 We advise our patients to consider cataract surgery when the cataract begins to affect their life styles; driving, sports, or reading.
 The cataract will typically not damage your eye while it is growing, so there is also no need to rush into the surgery.
 You can decide when the time is right for you!

-Dr. Manolette Roque will perform the procedure at hospital-based operating suites (St. Luke’s Medical Center Global City, Asian Hospital and Medical Center, Alabang Medical Center) or at an ambulatory surgery center (Eye Can Cataract Center, iVision Cataract and Lasik Center).
+Dr. Manolette Roque will perform the procedure at hospital-based operating suites (St. Luke’s Medical Center Global City, Asian Hospital and Medical Center, or Alabang Medical Center).
 You will arrive about an hour before your actual surgery.
 You may be given a mild sedative to help you relax.
 The area around your eye will be cleansed and a sterile drape will be applied around your eye.
 The surgery only takes a few minutes but plan to spend 2 to 3 hours at the center for the pre-operative procedures and recovery.

 Dr. Roque uses a powerful anesthetic eye drop to completely numb the eye.
 Using only a topical anesthetic avoids the risks and pain associate with needle injections and provides a much quicker return of vision.
 There is no need for shots or injections.

 BLADELESS LASER CATARACT SURGERY